ky525815/ky525815/README.md

 ## Hi there 👋
-Kayra Yildirim
+# H1 Kayra Yildirim

-Major: Psychology
+# H1 Major: Psychology

-Program Year: 2025
+# H1 Program Year: 2025

-Why in Course: to learn coding which would be an useful skill for my future career
+## H2 Why in Course: learn coding which could be a useful skill for jobs I will apply to in the future.

-Why psychology: I like listening to people and helping them
+## H2 Why psychology: I like listening to people and helping them.
+I first realized I had a passion for psychology after my first year in my undergraduate degree when I loved almost everything I was being taught.

-Career plans: I want to work in the psychology field
+## H2 Career plans: I plan to be done my undergraduate degree in psychology this year.
+After I plan to take a graduate degree in mental health and addiction.
+Once I am done doing my graduate degree I will volunteer, work at carecore or work for my aunt who works with doctors without borders.

 ![alt text](me.jpg)